Frequently Asked Questions & Answers

 SAT scores are not required.
 You may need to take the College Placement Test prior to registering for courses.
 Click here for more information about College Placement Testing.

-Is parking available on campus?back to top
+Is parking available on campus?

 Free parking is available to registered students in designated lots.
 Click here to see garage and parking lot locations.